chad-casa/Attendance-o-meter/README.md

 +	Microcontroller Unit: The Arduino MKR 1010 microcontroller unit has multiple libraries installed enabling it to connect to Wi-Fi using Wi-FiNINA with a secrets file Arduino_secrets.h, PubSubClient To publish and subscribe to specific topic channels

 <b>3.
 Connectivity</b>
-+	Payload: The readings from the sensor are processed by the microcontroller using multiple libraries including MMWave, Wire and utility/wifi_drv.
-With RGB values linked to CO2 PPM thresholds and corresponding hexadecimal payload values, we can send MQTT messages over Wi-Fi.
++	Payload: The readings from the sensor are processed by the microcontroller using multiple libraries including SPI, WiFiNINA, PubSubCLient,Wire, Waveshare_LCD1602_RGB and utility/wifi_drv.
+With distance values linked to attendance counting thresholds and corresponding JSON payload values, we can send MQTT messages over Wi-Fi.
 +	WIFI Gateway: CE-Wi-Fi located in One Pool Street
-+	Tilt Controller: Receives the MQTT payload via WIFI and selects which topic the Vespera luminaires is subscribed.
-The payload is then published to the coded topic e.g. #6 and sent to the MQTT Broker.
-+	MQTT Broker: (Mqtt.cetools.org) receives the published payload and if the credentials are correct, it will relay the message to the Vespera Luminare assigning the relevant LED configuration to reflect the CO2 observation.
++	MQTT Broker: (Mqtt.cetools.org) receives the published payload and if the credentials are correct, it will relay the message to the device display.

 <b>4.
-Vespera Light</b>
+Data Display </b>
-+	Physical: Is updated when dialled into the appropriate topic set by the Tilt Controller.
++	Physical: LCD screen is updated by the serial data output.
 +	Virtual: (IoT.io/projects/lumi/) illustrates the equivalent display shown by the physical luminaire in CASA00014 classroom.
 +	Function: 3 LEDs are lit each hour with the colour reflecting the CO2 levels (CO2 <450PPm = Green, CO2 451-750ppm = Orange, CO2 >751 = Red).
-+	New observations are appended until all 72 LEDs are showing the past 24 observations (24hrs work of CO2 readings) after which the light is reset.
++	New observations are appended until session is terminated by operator by typing'r' to reset the session in the Arduino IDE output console.

   # Component Breakdown
 -	**Breadboard**